 Meta directives provide a set of instructions to crawlers on how to and what to crawl and index.
 Any website or web pages without these directives will likely be indexed or end in unwanted indexing pages.

 It also has more directives that we will share in another section.
-Both Robots.txt and meta robots tag has a role in directing the work of crawlers, yet they both conflict with each other in the process.
+Both Robots.txt and meta robots tag have a role in directing the work of crawlers, yet they both conflict with each other in the process.

-Same time, robots.txt is a file that should be included in the base file of the website, it should contain directives and an XML sitemap.
+At the same time, robots.txt is a file that should be included in the base file of the website, it should contain directives and an XML sitemap.
 In contrast, robots tag is just a piece of HTML code.